SevenShepherd/SevenShepherd.github.io/about.markdown

 <!-- # Metaphysics (The Ultimate Structure of Reality) -->

 My metaphysical views will always be Christian first and foremost, but otherwise fall within the ontological [mind-body problem](https://en.wikipedia.org/wiki/Mind%E2%80%93body_problem), more specifically <a href="https://en.wikipedia.org/wiki/Mind%E2%80%93body_dualism" style="color:#006699;">mind–body dualism</a>.
 I believe this harmonizes with a cosmology of higher spatial dimensions.
-There are only two forms of monism that I find interesting, the first is Leibniz's Monadology, and the other is Tegmark's Ultimate Ensemble.
+There are only two forms of monism that I find interesting, the first is Leibniz's Monadology, and the other is Tegmark's [Ultimate Ensemble](https://en.wikipedia.org/wiki/Mathematical_universe_hypothesis).
 What I find interesting and what I believe, are two different things.

 <!-- These conclusions will probably only be revealed by an artificial superintelligence or technological singularity. -->

 > "The laws of nature become simpler and elegant when expressed in higher dimensions" &mdash; Dr. Peter Freund, as quoted by Dr. Michio Kaku in his book Hyperspace.

+Below you'll find some Christian as well as some secular works that seem to coincide.

 <!-- https://youtu.be/JTfxKKo8ToE -->